asyncapi/website/pages/blog/miniseries-part_1.md

 ...
 ```

-These changes are applied to the **backend processor** as well.
+These changes are applied to the **processor** as well.
 All the AsyncAPI files can be found [here](https://github.com/jonaslagoni/asyncapi-miniseries/tree/master/AsyncAPI).
 # What's next
 Now that our API's are designed for our two applications, we can move on to Part 2: Implementing the applications using code generation.